 Ida is a registered nurse and PhD at LIME at KI.
 She has recently received a research fellow position from the Strategic Research Area, Health Care Science (SFO-V) at KI, and research grant funding from Formas to lead the project Space and place in end-of-life care.
 She also runs the Death and dying in elder care project, together with a number of other people.

 Lena is a registered nurse, a district nurse, and has a company working with reindeer.
-She works at the Glesbygdsmedicinsk Center in Storuman, and is a PhD student at Umeå University with the research project Samis and care at the end-of-life.
-Data collection is done using indigenous research methodology, whereby research is collected together with Sami in Sweden and Norway, within the environment that they live and work.
+She works at the Glesbygdsmedicinsk Center in Storuman, and was a PhD student at Umeå University with the research project Samis and care at the end-of-life.
+She successfully defended her PhD in 2021.
+Data collection was done using indigenous research methodology, whereby research was collected together with Sami in Sweden and Norway, within the environment that they live and work.

-Malin is a registered nurse and doctoral student at LIME and at the Research School in Health Care Sciences at KI.
+Malin is a registered nurse and was a doctoral student at LIME and at the Research School in Health Care Sciences at KI.
+She defended her PhD successfully in 2021.
 She grew up in Norrbotten, where she has returned to live in the city of Luleå after a few years in Gothenburg, Sweden, and Hanoi, Vietnam.
-Malin’s PhD student project Advance Care Planning in Sweden (SWE-ACP) aims to investigate how to initiate early conversations about preferences for future care at the end of life.
+Malin’s PhD student project Advance Care Planning in Sweden (SWE-ACP) aimed to investigate initiation of early conversations about preferences for future care at the end of life.

-Max is a designer and doctoral student at LIME at KI.
-In his PhD project Studio DöBra, Max works with various organizations and groups to develop places where children and elderly people can meet and work together on the theme of death and loss through various art projects.
+Max is a designer and was a doctoral student at LIME at KI.
+He successfully defended his PhD in 2021.
+In his PhD project Studio DöBra, Max worked with various organizations and groups to develop places where children and elderly people can meet and work together on the theme of death and loss through various art projects.
 Max grew up in the Netherlands.
 He holds a bachelor’s degree in Industrial Design from The Hague University of Applied Sciences, and a masters in Experience Design from Konstfack, Sweden.
 He has previous experience in working with innovation and social entrepreneurship projects in interdisciplinary groups.

 Olav Lindqvist died suddenly on March 16, 2018.
 Olav initiated and ran the DöBra research program together with Carol Tishelman.
 Olav held a PhD and was a senior lecturer at the Department of Nursing, Umeå University, and active as a researcher at LIME at KI.
 He was the project manager for the Swe-ACP project and main supervisor of DöBra doctoral students Lena Kroik and Malin Henriksson.
 We are continuing the important work that Olav began.